Endometriosis – Diagnosis, Symptoms, and Treatment

 Signs and Symptoms

 Women with endometriosis usually develop symptoms around age 25-35.
-Symptoms and signs most often include:
+The most common symptom is increased discomfort during menstrual cycles.
+The other most common signs and symptoms include:

 - Pelvic pain